-Outcomes First Group places the safety and well-being of the children and students we educate and care for as its highest priority.
-We are committed to meeting their individual needs and aim to create a culture where children and students flourish and enjoy their education.
+Outcomes First Group places the safety and well-being of the children and young people we educate and care for as its highest priority.
+We are committed to meeting their individual needs and aim to create a culture where children and young people flourish and enjoy their education.
 Our approach is informed by our clinical well-being strategies which are based on the most current and up to date research.

-Our schools have different identities and approaches, which are unique to them and reflect the needs of their students.
-The aim of this policy is to promote positive behaviour through a supportive and consistent approach that is based on an understanding of our children and students' individual needs.
+Our schools have different identities and approaches, which are unique to them and reflect the needs of their pupils.
+The aim of this policy is to promote positive behaviour through a supportive and consistent approach that is based on an understanding of our children and young people's individual needs.

-Jubilee School is a specialist provision which offers support for children and students with complex needs in KEY Stages 2-4.
+Jubilee School is a specialist provision which offers support for children and young people with complex needs.
+Jubilee School is for Students in Key Stages 2-4.
+The majority of the students that attend Jubilee School have a Statement of Special Education Needs or an Education Health Care Plan which has a principle focus of severe emotional, social and mental health difficulties many with additional complex needs resulting in challenging behaviour.

 The school's local arrangements can be read in Appendix 1.

-The school has a trauma informed, needs-led approach that encourages positive behaviour by proactively recognising and flexibly supporting our students' holistic individual needs.
-Staff are trained to always apply this approach in practice and support our children and students consistently and fairly, developing positive, respectful relationships with them.
+The School has a neurodivergence affirming, trauma informed, needs-led approach that encourages positive behaviour by proactively recognising and flexibly supporting our pupils' holistic individual needs.
+Staff are trained to apply this approach in practice at all times and support our children and young people consistently and fairly, developing positive, respectful relationships with them.

-Policy Owner: Head of Trauma Informed Practice Date of Publication: Oct 2023
+Policy Owner: Head of Trauma Informed Practice Policy: Behaviour Policy